 After an anesthetic is instilled into the conjunctiva, clinicians can remove conjunctival foreign bodies by irrigation or lift them out with a moist sterile cotton applicator.
 A corneal foreign body that cannot be dislodged by irrigation may be lifted out carefully on the point of a sterile spud (an instrument designed to remove ocular foreign bodies) or of a 25- or 27-gauge hypodermic needle under loupe or, preferably, slit-lamp magnification; the patient must be able to stare without moving the eye during removal.

-An ophthalmic antibiotic ointment (eg, bacitracin/polymyxin B or ciprofloxacin 0.3% 4 times a day for 3 to 5 days) is used for most abrasions until the epithelial defect is healed.
+An ophthalmic antibiotic ointment (eg, bacitracin/polymyxin B or erythromycin) is used for most abrasions until the epithelial defect is healed.
 Contact lens wearers with corneal abrasions require an antibiotic with optimal antipseudomonal coverage (eg, ciprofloxacin 0.3% ointment 4 times a day).
 For symptomatic relief of larger abrasions (eg, area > 10 mm2), the pupil is also dilated once with a short-acting cycloplegic (eg, one drop cyclopentolate 1% or homatropine 5%).

 Eye patches may increase risk of infection and are usually not used, particularly for an abrasion caused by a contact lens or an object that may be contaminated with soil or vegetation.
 Ophthalmic corticosteroids tend to promote the growth of fungi and reactivation of herpes simplex virus and are contraindicated.
-Continued use of topical anesthetics can impair healing and is thus contraindicated.
+Continued use of topical anesthetics can potentially impair healing and is thus contraindicated.
 Pain can be managed with oral analgesics.
+Topical anesthetics should not be used.
+Topical NSAID drops are not approved for this treatment, if used in select patients closer follow-up should be arranged.

 The corneal epithelium regenerates rapidly; even large abrasions heal within 1 to 3 days.
 A contact lens should not be worn until the injury is healed.
 Follow-up examination by an ophthalmologist 1 or 2 days after injury is wise, especially if a foreign body was removed.